Arable/developer.arable.com/docs/guide/authentication.md

 ```
 ::: warning Deprecation Warning
 Because of the security risk to `API keys` being visible in urls.
-We will deprecate this authentication method in a future release.
+We will deprecate this authentication method by May 14, 2021.
 :::

 ### Creation